Patrick Meaney: Warren Ellis: Captured Ghosts

-While completing filming on Grant Morrison: Talking With Gods, Meaney began work on his next project, a documentary profile of Warren Ellis.
+While completing filming on Grant Morrison: Talking With Gods, Meaney and Sequart began work on their next project, a documentary profile of Warren Ellis.
 The film was shot between 2010 and 2011, shooting with Ellis in London and picking up interviews in New York, Los Angeles and San Diego.
 The film featured numerous experimental interludes, including a muppet version of Ellis.
 Respect Films again partnered with Halo 8 to distribute and the film premiered at the Napa Valley Film Festival.

 The Image Revolution, She Makes Comics and more

-From 2012 to 2015, Meaney worked on several additional documentary projects.
+From 2012 to 2015, Meaney worked on several additional documentary projects for Sequart.
 The Image Revolution, which chronicles the tumultuous founding of iconic indie comics publisher Image Comics was acquired for distribution by Shout Factory in 2015, and released in January 2016.
 The film was praised by outlets like Latino Review, who called it "one of the best documentaries of the year".
 Concurrently, Meaney produced the documentary exploration of women in the comics industry, She Makes Comics, with director Marisa Stotter.
-The film was selected by the 2015 Comic Con International Film Festival, where it won the Best Documentary Award.
+The film was selected by the 2015 San Diego Comic-Con Film Festival, where it won the Best Documentary Award.
 The film was acquired for distribution by XLRator Media and was released in summer 2016.

 As a director, he created the short form documentary, Comics in Focus: Chris Claremont's X-Men, which was expanded for feature release in 2018.

 Meaney also contributed a short story, "The Green" to the Occupy Comics anthology, and reunited with editor Matt Pizzolo and Black Mask Studios for the four issue comic book miniseries Last Born, with artist Eric Zawadzki.